 In this kind of paper, the writer should respond to any edited piece by giving a detailed summary of the main ideas contained therein.
-So, to come up with a critical response essay, you should pick a novel, read it several times, analyze its main ideas and then write your response to it based on the analysis you've done.
-Please, keep in mind that writing the critical response essay requires you to understand the novel's subject matter, so never embark on this challenge unless you have a sound grasp of the selected source.
+So, to come up with a critical response essay, you should pick a novel, read it several times, analyze its main ideas, and then write your response to it based on the analysis you've done.
+Please, keep in mind that writing the critical response essay requires you to understand the novel's subject matter, so never embark on this challenge unless you have a sound grasp on the selected source.

 The critical response essay requires you to conduct an analysis of a factual or fictional source, following which you should provide your commentary.
 The first thing you should do when writing this type of essay is to provide a summary of what you are analyzing.
 To achieve this, be sure to clearly identify the main ideas of the book you're going to base your conclusions on before getting down to the actual writing.

 When choosing a book/article for your critical response essay, look for something that it is not only informative but also argumentative and relevant to the topic of your paper.

 To better understand the book, read it at least three times - that will make it easier for you to select the writer's main points and come in real handy during the editing of the body paragraphs.

 It is not until after you've read your source several times that you will be able to start writing your own essay that will typically consist of the introduction, a few body paragraphs, and conclusion.

 The majority of critical response essays use a similar structure, but the student would be far better off complying with their tutor's instructions.
 Let's take a look at a basic structure that you can follow:

 There are some basic rules students need to follow when writing the critical response essay outline, so all it comes down to is having enough practice.